 The occurrence of a de Sitter core induces a non-trivial topology change in the black hole geometry.
 In variance with the Schwarzschild case, the horizon condition $f(r) = 0$ now has two solutions: beside the event horizon (EH) located at $r_+$ there is also an inner, Cauchy horizon (CH) at a smaller radius $r_{-} < r_{+}$.
-As a consequence, the spacetime is no longer globally hyperbolic.
-We define he surface gravity $\kappa_\pm$ at the horizons by \be \kappa_\pm \equiv \pm \, \frac{1}{2} \, \left. \frac{\partial f(r)}{\partial r} \right|_{r = r_\pm} \, , \ee where the sign ensures $\kappa_\pm > 0$.
+For the Hayward model \eqref{hw} these are given by the two positive roots of \be 2 l^2 m -2 m r^2+r^3=0 \, . \ee As a consequence of the modified horizon structure, the spacetime is no longer globally hyperbolic.
+We define the surface gravity $\kappa_\pm$ at the horizons by \be \kappa_\pm \equiv \pm \, \frac{1}{2} \, \left. \frac{\partial f(r)}{\partial r} \right|_{r = r_\pm} \, , \ee where the sign ensures $\kappa_\pm > 0$.
 The event horizon emits Hawking radiation with temperature $T_{\rm EH} = \kappa_+/(2 \pi)$.
-Owed to the resulting energy loss, the event and Cauchy horizons approach each other.
-A complete evaporation is attained in an infinite time and the final, asymptotic configuration is a regular, extremal black hole with vanishing surface gravity.
+Owing to the resulting energy loss, the coordinate distance between the event and Cauchy horizon decreases.
+A complete evaporation is attained in an infinite time, as measured by an stationary observer at asymptotic infinity.
+The final, asymptotic configuration is a regular, extremal black hole with vanishing surface gravity.
 The mass $m_{\rm cr}$ of the remnant follows form the condition that the position of $r_\pm$ coincide.